zlehmann/js-object-oriented-bind-call-apply-readme-v-000/README.md

 // 'paul simon'
 ```

 Let's see why the above code works.
 The callback function is declared when the `favoriteBandMatches` method is invoked.
-When the moment the method is invoked, `this` equals the user instance receiving the method call, and we bind the callback function to that user instance.
+When the method is invoked, `this` equals the user instance receiving the method call, and we bind the callback function to that user instance.
 Then, from inside the `filter` method, the callback function is invoked - the context would be global here, except that the `this` is bound to `User` instance.

 ## Summary